David Hill (designer): 1985-2005: IBM

 Hill started at IBM by taking the job from a classmate who was leaving IBM to return to school.
 He was drawn to IBM as design appeared to be part of the culture of the company.

 Hill's career at IBM began in 1985 in the minicomputer division in Rochester, Minnesota, where he designed large machines.
 He later worked as a Senior Industrial Designer in the AS/400 Division.
 He also designed a computer display, an electronic clipboard for diagnostic work on mainframe computers.
 In 1989, Hill, designed the symbols for the following types of Local Area Network (LAN) connections: IEEE 802.5 (Token Ring), IEEE 802.4 (Token Bus) and IEEE 802.3 (Ethernet).
 The symbol for LAN is still used on personal computers across many hardware manufacturers.
 In May 1994, IBM would announce a redesign of the AS/400 in which Hill was responsible for the new design and bringing the color black to the product line-up.
 In 1995 he would become the Manager of Industrial Design for the AS/400 Division the same year he became Director of Personal Systems Group Design.
 In 1999 Hill would lead the redesign of the IBM Netfinity Servers with Roland Alo and Brian Leonard.

-Hill was involved in the design of ThinkPad as the manager of Design for the Personal Systems Group and later the manager of Market Research and Worldwide Intelligence for the IBM Personal Systems Group, incorporating the concept of "purposeful evolution" to the design of ThinkPad to make gradual improvements rather than a complete redesign.
-He became head of PC design for IBM, including ThinkPad design in 1995.
+Hill was involved in the design of ThinkPad as the Director of Design for the Personal Systems Group and later the Director of Market Research and Worldwide Intelligence for the IBM Personal Systems Group, incorporating the concept of "purposeful evolution" to the design of ThinkPad to make gradual improvements rather than a complete redesign.
+He became the Director of PC design for IBM, including ThinkPad design in 1995.